squeaky-pl/pystacia/doc/source/image.rst

 --------

-If you wanna crop out a portion of an image you can use :meth:`tinyimg.image.Image.resize`. it accepts four parameters describing cropped out region: width, height, x and y in this order.
+If you wanna crop out a portion of an image you can use :meth:`pystacia.image.Image.resize`. it accepts four parameters describing cropped out region: width, height, x and y in this order.
 The latter two default to 0: